unstoppabledomains/dev-docs/partner/domain-actions-guides/overview.md

 # Domain Actions API Overview

-Unstoppable Domains provides the Domain Actions API for conveniently generating the transactions you need to perform to interact with a domain on the blockchain, saving you the burden of forming them on the client.
+The Domain Actions API from Unstoppable Domains is designed to make it easier for Partners to interact with domains on the blockchain.
+It provides a convenient way to generate the transactions needed to perform various actions, such as updating domain records, configuring reverse resolution, or transferring domain ownership.

-With the Domain Actions API, Partners can quickly and efficiently perform transactions on the blockchain (e.g., update domain records, configure reverse resolution, or transfer domain ownership) with a single API request without having to handle the complex details themselves.
+This allows Partners to quickly and efficiently perform these actions with a single API request without worrying about the complex details of forming transactions on the client side.
+Overall, the Domain Actions API is designed to save Partners time and effort when working with domains on the blockchain.

 <!-- The following diagram shows the general process between the Partner and Unstoppable Domains when using the Domain Actions API. -->